Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder

 Instructions

-• Turn the heat down to low, cover and leave to gently sweat down for 5 minutes, stirring occasionally to ensure they don’t stick.
+• Turn the heat down to low, cover and leave to gently sweat down for 5 minutes, stirring occasionally to ensure the vegetables don’t stick.

-• Pour over the stock or water, bring to the boil, turn down to a gently simmer, cover and cook for another 10 minutes or until the potato is cooked.
+• Pour over the stock or water, bring to the boil, turn down to a gentle simmer, cover and cook for another 10 minutes or until the potato is cooked.

-• Add the beans, sweetcorn and milk, including all of their tin liquids, the Thyme and a little seasoning.
+• Add the beans, sweetcorn and milk, and a little seasoning.
 Bring to the boil once more, turn down and simmer for another couple of minutes, just to allow the flavours to amalgamate.

 • Taste for seasoning and adjust as necessary.

-• Add a swirl of cream if necessary and a sprinkling of grated Gruyere or Cheddar to finish.
+• Add a swirl of cream if necessary and a chopped chives.
 Serve with thickly buttered crusty bread.

 Nutrition Facts